WWE Raw live results: CM Punk & Rey Mysterio vs. The Vision

 Match result: Asuka defeated Rhea Ripley (approx. 11:30 of TV time)

 Backstage, Bronson Reed and Bron Breakker seemed skeptical about Theory.
 Heyman said they were both much better off today than they were months ago, and that was thanks to him.
 That all happened thanks to his vision.

 He did not pimp that out easily.
 He was selective, and he had a vision for Theory.
 Tonight, it would be Theory and Reed against Punk and Mysterio.
 Either Theory carried out their vision, or the two of them could carry Theory’s ass out of WWE.
-(This immediately made me think of Steve Austin and Kurt Angle kicking Buf Bagwell out of the arena that one time.)
+(This immediately made me think of Steve Austin and Kurt Angle kicking Buff Bagwell out of the arena that one time.)

 Becky Lynch and Maxxine Dupri segment

 Lynch stormed out wearing a fur coat.
 She said we would not be getting a celebration for Maxxine Durpi.
-There was a corrupt referee in their match, and Lynch was still the Women’s Intercontinental Champion.
+There was a corrupt referee in their match, and Lynch was still the rightful Women’s Intercontinental Champion.

 If petty Pearce wouldn’t do anything about it, Lynch knew some powerful people who would.
 She had the most powerful lawyers in the country, but the bigwigs at Netflix advised her to go to miserable Michigan and take matters into her own hands because she was the greatest of all time.

 Dupri fired up and said she would stop at nothing to beat her again.
 She would train until her blood, sweat and tears on the mat.
-She said, “Not only am I their Intercontinental Champion, I am your Intercontinental Champion.”
+She added, “Not only am I their Intercontinental Champion, I am your Intercontinental Champion.”

 Dupri wanted Lynch to admit that, but she knew Lynch wouldn’t take it on the chin like the Man she said she was.
 In this moment, Lynch didn’t look like the greatest of all time.
 Lynch looked like someone who was afraid her best years were behind her.